IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/00_igCurrencyEditor_igCurrencyEditor_Overview.md

 -   Min/Max Value

-`igCurrencyEditor` inherits the `igNumericEditor` options, but it has some unique properties of its own.
+The `igCurrencyEditor` inherits the `igNumericEditor` options, but it has some unique properties of its own.
 For example you can use the `currencySymbol` option to change the displayed currency symbol.
 A full list of the `igCurrencyEditor` options can be found in the [igCurrencyEditor jQuery API](%%jQueryApiUrl%%/ui.igCurrencyEditor).

-Similarly to the `igNumericEditor` the `igCurrencyEditor` have a negative pattern.
-The `negativePattern` option defines the display mode pattern for negative numeric values.It looks like this:
+Similarly to the `igNumericEditor`, the `igCurrencyEditor` has a `negativePattern` option, which defines the display mode pattern for negative numeric values.It looks like this:
 `negativePattern: '$(n)'`
 The "$" character represents `currencySymbol` and the "n" character represents the value of number.
-The "-" and "()" characters are static part of pattern.
+The "-" and "()" characters are a static part of the pattern.

 Unlike the numeric editor, the currency one has a positive pattern.
 The `positivePattern` option defines the display mode pattern for positive numeric values.
-The "$" character represents the `currencySymbol` and the "n" character represents the value of number.
-Using these two characters, you can build custom patterns to best suit your needs.
+The "$" character represents the `currencySymbol` and the "n" character represents the value of the number.
+Using these two characters, you can build custom patterns for maximum flexibility.
+One possible usage is demonstrated below:

 ```js
 $('#currencyEditor').igCurrencyEditor({